 Salesforce is justly criticized for relying too much on third-party data sources.
 To make up for this disadvantage, the company makes it extremely easy to integrate their platform with virtually any source you can think of, including legacy systems.
 First of all, Salesforce has its own marketplace, AppExchange, that has thousands of prebuilt integrations.
 Secondly, Salesforce’s integration platform MuleSoft Anypoint provides API-driven possibilities (SOAP, REST) for building low-code custom app integrations and carrying out Salesforce customization according to specific requirements.

-The bottom line: Both CRMs are quite apt for being integrated with almost any system, internal or coming from a third party.
+Both CRMs are quite apt for being integrated with almost any system, internal or coming from a third party.
 While Oracle databases provide integration possibilities on their own, Salesforce is extremely flexible when it comes to connecting any data source, both cloud-based and on-premises.

 Salesforce doesn’t have a standalone AI tool.
 Instead, the company embedded AI into all its products and add-ons and called it Salesforce Einstein.
-As a result, users can use AI by default just by doing their routine tasks, no data science degree needed.
+As a result, users can use AI in CRM by default just by doing their routine tasks, no data science degree needed.
 Einstein was launched in 2016, and Salesforce continues putting a lot of effort into enhancing and extending its functions.

 As for Oracle, though it has been leveraging data mining and machine learning in its database technologies for almost two decades, it hasn’t been associated with AI in the CRM industry.
 Trying to get into the AI competition, two years ago the company announced a suite of AI-driven tools.
 However, Oracle still doesn’t have AI embedded in all of its CX solutions.

 Hardly a coincidence, both platforms recently announced AI-powered voice assistants.